-Herbs have many uses, from adding a little bit of flavor to your food to treating common ailments and illnesses.
+Herbs have many uses, from adding a bit of flavor to your food to treating common ailments and illnesses.
 The practice of using herbs goes back tens of thousands of years.
 Even the ancient Egyptians were into herbs, and they actually had records listing herbs and their associated uses.
 They used herbs to relieve headaches and as laxatives much like we do today.

 Both the ancient Greeks and Romans used herbs as well.
 In 460 B.C.
 Hippocrates systemized herbs into catagories.
 He used many different herbs to treat illnesses in ancient Greece.
 Herbs, back then, treated the same illnesses that they do today.
 In fact, Hippocrates used parsley to treat things like kidney pain and rheumatism.